 James R. Myers

 - Liberty Mutual Insurance Company v.
 Progressive Insurance (CBM2012-00002, CBM2012-00003, CBM2012-00004, CBM2013-00003, CBM2013-00004, CBM2013-00009).
 The PTAB cancelled every claim of three Progressive vehicle telematics insurance patents.
 We filed six petitions for covered business method review in defending Liberty Mutual Insurance against assertions of three different patents relating to determining a cost of insurance based on vehicle monitoring in Progressive Casualty Insurance Co. v.
 Safeco Insurance Co., et al. After our ex parte reexamination of the originally asserted patent resulted in Progressive’s amendment of every remaining claim while litigation was stayed, we filed CBM petitions challenging the amended claims and two later-asserted patents.
 The PTAB initiated CBM trials on every claim of these three patents, and we successfully stayed the related district court litigation – one of the first litigation stay decisions involving CBM proceedings.

 - Progressive Insurance v.
 Liberty Mutual Insurance (N.D.
-Ohio) – Defending major insurance company against assertions of patent infringement involving financial services patents addressing insurance underwriting based on vehicle operating data (“telematics”).
+Ohio) – Defended major insurance company against assertions of patent infringement involving financial services patents addressing insurance underwriting based on vehicle operating data (“telematics”).
 A certificate of reexamination has been issued cancelling all the original financial services patent claims.
 Filed ten covered business method patent reviews for financial services patents (insurance) on or after September 16, 2012.

 - Maxim Integrated Devices v.
 BB&T Corporation (E.D.
 North Carolina, E.D.
 Texas, W.D.
-Pennsylvania) – Defending major bank against patent assertions involving mobile banking applications, including declaratory judgment and MDL proceedings.
+Pennsylvania) – Defended major bank against patent assertions involving mobile banking applications, including declaratory judgment and MDL proceedings.